ubco-mds-2025-labs/project-step-1-chongwensun1992-beep/README.md

   - `plot_expense_by_category()`
   - `_load_split()`

-These functions offer the analytical layer of SmartBudget, enabling clear aggregation and visualization without modifying underlying data structures.
+These functions provide the analytical backbone of SmartBudget, allowing users to perform structured aggregation, generate interpretable summaries, and create visual outputs, all while leaving the core data objects and storage structures untouched.

 ---